mtverraen/cryptobooty/Readme.md

 Falco

 ## Falco
-- defualt rule that monitor for calls to known mining pools. -> Easily avoided
+- default rule that monitor for calls to known mining pools. -> Easily avoided

 ## Infra